For all seasonal and storage bookings at one of our New Forest campsites please ring 01590 631641

 Picture clear, crisp mornings, breath-taking sunrises and only the sound of nature going about its daily business.
 Winter camping can transport you to a whole new world enabling you to discover all the magnificence the cold season has to offer.
-Take a look at our four open all year campsites for some location inspiration below.
+Take a look at our five open all year campsites for some location inspiration below.

 With cosy nooks, hidden pathways and a natural, secluded feel, our Setthorns campsite offers adventure and relaxation in one.